Office of Student Financial Aid

 Disclaimer

 UToledo’s Office of Student Financial Aid is dedicated to providing timely updates to students, families and our community.
-Due to the changes that are occurring, portions of our website may not yet be 100% accurate for the 2024-25 academic year.
-We will continue to update this page as we receive more information from the Department of Education.
+Due to the changes that are occurring, portions of our website may not yet be 100% accurate for the 2024-25 and/or 2025-26 academic year.
+We will continue to update this page as we receive more information from the U.S. Department of Education.
 We appreciate your patience as we work to implement the changes brought about by the FAFSA Simplification Act.

 Have Questions?